Tornado (1993 video game): Reception

 PC Zone's reviewer summarized Tornado with: "The more you play the deeper it gets - eventually you'll need a bathyscaphe.
 Not for beginners."
 Of the mission planner, he said: "[it] will impress you so deeply your socks will be blown off. […] it's absolutely incredible."
 On Tornado's faults, he highlighted the lack of shadow beneath the plane in external view, the use of a single crash sequence regardless of cause of death, the lack of mission replay facility, and the fact that "Digital Integration makes absolutely no concessions to the fact" the gamer had to micromanage both the pilot and navigator roles with their myriad of keystrokes in the heat of the battle.
 PC Zone gave Tornado a rating of 93%.

 PC Review's reviewer described Tornado as "nothing short of comprehensive. […] if you want an accurate portrayal of what it's like to fly a Tornado and the sort of tactics you'll need to stay alive, then this is a superb product."
 On Tornado's shortcomings, he identified Tornado's weak explosion sounds and suggested that planes should be modeled to "spiral down out of the sky when hit."
 He also would have preferred to see mission planning involve other aircraft such as "the Apache Gunships and the A-10s."
 PC Review rated Tornado as 9/10.

 Computer Gaming World's reviewer, an F-16 instructor pilot with the Vermont Air National Guard, approved of the accurate flight dynamics but disliked the "oddball" keyboard commands and lack of view modes.
 He especially criticized the air-to-air combat as "a farce", stating that the limited radar and view modes and poor graphical depictions of enemy aircraft made the game an "arcade reflex shooter"; further, modem play only permitted head-to-head air combat despite the Tornado's strike design.
 In a 1994 survey of wargames the magazine gave the title three-plus stars out of five, recommending it to "the serious flight jockey".

 Tornado was named the best flight simulation of 1993 by Computer Games Strategy Plus.
 It was also a runner-up for Computer Gaming World's Simulation Game of the Year award in June 1994, losing to IndyCar Racing.
 The editors wrote that Tornado features "the most versatile and realistic mission planning approach that flight sim fans have ever been able to use".
 In 1994 PC Gamer UK named Tornado the 14th best computer game of all time.
 The editors wrote that its "level of long-term appeal and faultless attention to detail easily make Tornado the best flight sim going at the moment."
+Tornado was released on Steam on 17 September 2023, and on EpicGames on 16 September 2023.